JasonGross/doctoral-thesis/presentation/outline.md

 ### Methodology
 - Carve up the low-level code into neatly-separated conceptually distinct units that are small enough to not hit asymptotic issues during interactive verification
-  + My colleagues did most of this, though I helpped them see how factoring and abstraction impact performance of verification effort
+  + My colleagues did most of this, though I helped them see how factoring and abstraction impact performance of verification effort

 TODO: describe abstraction in terms of excessive unfolding, either here or elsewhere

 - The remaining chunk is *partial evaluation*
   + Describe it
   + Note that it's too big to handle interactively with reasonable performance (include perf plots of rewrite)
-  + The underlying reason for this chunk being hard is that all of the abstraction barriers that we introduced to carve the problem up into managable chunks are broken here, so that we get fast low-level code out (this is a general pattern around performant code)
+  + The underlying reason for this chunk being hard is that all of the abstraction barriers that we introduced to carve the problem up into manageable chunks are broken here, so that we get fast low-level code out (this is a general pattern around performant code)
   + A large chunk of my PhD work was making this possible in a way that scales

 ### Partial Evaluation and Rewriting
 - Requirements:
   - β-reduction (eliminating function call overhead)
-  - ιδ-reduction + rewrites (inlining defintions to eliminate function call overhead, also arithmetic simplification)
+  - ιδ-reduction + rewrites (inlining definitions to eliminate function call overhead, also arithmetic simplification)
     - Note that without this we get quartic asymptotics of the # lines of code rather than merely quadratic, so it's not really acceptable to save for a later stage
   - Code sharing preservation (to avoid exponential blowup in code size)
 - Obvious Requirements: